 Nothing can quite compare to the euphoria you experience after a good workout.
 Your endorphin levels are high, and you’re flooded with a gratifying sense of accomplishment.
 It’s as exhilarating as the realization that your body is changing, becoming faster, stronger, and more flexible.

 One of the most crucial things for someone who leads an active lifestyle is to provide their body with the nutrients necessary to support more rigorous routines.
-Building endurance requires you to push your body just a little harder without causing any harm.
+Building endurance requires you to push your body slightly harder without causing harm.
 Various dietary supplements have been formulated to help in this process, but before you purchase any, there are three things that you should consider:

 - Does it aid in muscle recovery?